vicwomg/pikaraoke/README.md

 Other pi considerations:

 - Should be running Raspberry pi desktop OS if running headed, since it requires a browser
-- 32-bit version of the OS is recommended.
-64-bit seemed slower in my testing, but pi4 and above can probably handle it.
+- 32-bit version of the Bookworm or latest OS is recommended.
+There have been reported issues with Bullseye and 64-bit seemed slower on the pi 3, but pi4 and above can probably handle it.
 - Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle
-- Pi3 might struggle a bit with high-res video playback.
-Overclocking seems to help
+- Pi 3 might struggle a bit with high-res video playback.
+Overclocking to 1300 seems to help

 Works fine on modern Mac, PCs, and Linux!